mthirion/rhaf-demo/documentation/operator_i1.md

-# Resource install for Operato
+# Resource install for the first Operator flow

 ## Architecture
 TODO